 - Cold water

-- 1. Place all of the ingredients in your slow cooker, add enough cold water to cover, and cook on low for at least 12 hours or overnight.
+- 1. Toss all the ingredients in your slow cooker, add enough cold water to cover, and cook on low for at least 12 hours or overnight.
 You may need to skim the surface toward the beginning of cooking.

 - 2. Strain and let cool completely.
-Freeze in 1- to 2-cup portions.
+Freeze in resealable plastic bags in 1- to 2-cup portions.

 Hungry for more?
 Chow down on these: